wiedymi/mediabunny/docs/guide/media-sources.md

 ### Audio encoding config

-All audio sources that handle encoding internally require you to specify an `AudioEncodingConfiguration`, specifying the codec configuration to use:
+All audio sources that handle encoding internally require you to specify an `AudioEncodingConfig`, specifying the codec configuration to use:
 ```ts
 type AudioEncodingConfig = {
 	codec: AudioCodec;